-The Obama Administration estimated that the ELD Mandate will cost the trucking industry $2 billion dollars to comply with the ELD Mandate.
-These compliance costs are already having a disproportionate impact on small businesses.
-Compliance costs include the purchase of an ELD, installation, monthly service fees, and initial/contin-ued training for drivers.
+It is estimated that the ELD Mandate will cost the trucking industry $2 billion dollars to comply with the ELD Mandate.
+These compliance costs are having a disproportionate impact on small businesses.
+Compliance costs include the purchase of an ELD, installation, monthly service fees, and initial/continued training for drivers.

 Purchase, installation, labor - $1000 per unit

 Monthly service fee - $40 per unit/per month

 Compatible computer software - $120 per licenses owned/as necessary

 Loss in productivity - 20% per 1600+-mile haul

 There have been many claims that ELDs will make our roads safer, claiming to save up to 26 lives a year.
 The data that is being touted and circulated by FMCSA and supporters of the ELD Mandate is unverifiable and was conducted with a narrow focus.
 It has been proven that some of our country’s largest companies have some of the worst safety ratings of all trucking companies.
 These trucking companies alone have been responsible for upwards of 53 deaths a year.
 These companies have been fully utilizing ELDs since the mid to late 2000s and have yet to prove how they have maintained or improved their level of safety as it relates to the use of ELDs.

 Goals of the MAP-21 law which is were the ELD Mandate can be found, are as follows: